 Mónica Reyes Gallery (MRG) has been backing the growth and development of emerging and mid-career artists at its current location since 2013.
 Serving the local and international art scene, MRG promotes artist initiatives invested in shaping the economies of art and culture.
 Located in the heart of Strathcona, the gallery is uniquely positioned to create dialogues with the artists and cultural engineers who call the neighbourhood home.

-A project that was inspired by the pandemic and its need to return to the local and foster the community around us, Monica Reyes was one of the founding galleries of a new art fair, called COMBINE.
-It’s purpose is to serve as a platform for new and aspiring art collectors to learn about the West Coast art scene and as an opportunity for seasoned collectors to discover the latest local talents.
-The predominant concept of collaboration is visible in the make-up of the fair, consisting of five Vancouver galleries and the emphasis of interconnected elements of artists, collectors, galleries, and institutions of this inaugural fair.
+A project that was inspired by the pandemic and its need to return to the local and foster the community around us, Monica Reyes was one of the founding galleries of a new art fair called COMBINE.
+Its purpose is to serve as a platform for new and aspiring art collectors to learn about the West Coast art scene and as an opportunity for seasoned collectors to discover the latest local talents.
+The predominant concept of collaboration is visible in the make-up of the fair, consisting of five Vancouver galleries and the emphasis on interconnected elements of artists, collectors, galleries, and institutions of this inaugural fair.

-MRG’s regular exhibition program and special events provide artists with opportunities for artists to show work that includes range of practices from more traditional forms of painting, sculpture and photography to experimental video, durational performance and installation.
+MRG’s regular exhibition program and special events provide artists with opportunities for artists to show work that includes a range of practices from more traditional forms of painting, sculpture and photography to experimental video, durational performance and installation.